Voxer/zag/web/client/js/ui/view/README.md

 Define the template.
 Substitutions are `{field}`, in this case `{title}` and `{body}`.
-The `:title` bit indicates that that element should be attached to the Dialog -- it will be available as `this.title`.
+The `:title` bit indicates that that element should be attached to the Dialog &ndash; it will be available as `this.title`.

 ```javascript
 Dialog.prototype.View